openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Subject Syntax Type refers to a type of an identifier used in a `sub` Claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP protocol flow serves as an identifier of the Self-Issued OP's Holder and is used to obtain cryptographic material to verify the signature on the ID Token.

 This specification defines the following two Subject Syntax Types.
-Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.
+Additional Subject Syntax Types may be defined in future versions of this specification, or profiles of this specification.

 * JWK Thumbprint subject syntax type.
-When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP Response.
+When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued Response.

 * Decentralized Identifier subject syntax type.
-When this type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
+When this type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued Response.
 The subject syntax type MUST be cryptographically verified against the resolved DID Document as defined in {#siop-id_token-validation}.

-The RP indicates Subject Syntax Type it supports in Client metadata parameter `subject_syntax_types_supported` defined in {#rp-metadata}.
+The RP indicates Subject Syntax Types it supports in Client metadata parameter `subject_syntax_types_supported` defined in {#rp-metadata}.

 # Self-Issued OpenID Provider Authorization Request {#siop_authentication_request}